 - Freshly ground black pepper

-In a small bowl, toss the panko crumbs with the dried basil.
-Season the topping with salt and pepper; sprinkle over the succotash.= and spray with cooking oil spray.
+In a small bowl, toss the bread crumbs with the seasonings.
+Sprinkle the crumbs over the succotash and spray with oil.

-- 3/4 cup panko or fresh bread crumbs
+- 1/3 cup panko or regular dried bread crumbs (or 2/3 heaping cup fresh)

-Bake the succotash for 10-15 minutes, until heated through.
-Then, if needed, turn on the broiler and broil in the center of the oven for about 3 minutes, just until the top is golden.
-Let the gratin stand for 5 minutes, then serve.
+Bake the succotash for 15 minutes, until heated through and starting to bubble.
+If needed, turn on the broiler and broil in the center of the oven for 1-3 minutes at the end, just until the top is golden.

 Nutrition: whole-food unprocessed